-The other day I was in a rather peculiar situation.
-I needed to connect my desktop computer to the internet using my phones mobile data to do something urgent but the poor reception I was getting from my carrier on my Android phone was making the USB Tethering an effort in futility.
+The other day I found myself in a rather peculiar situation: I needed to share the internet on my Android phone’s to my computer using USB tethering to do something urgent, however the poor reception I was getting from my carrier made this all but impossible.

 What I was essentially proposing here is “USB tethering a Hotspot” or even more interesting, to use my Android Phone as a Wi-Fi adapter for my computer.
 It didn’t make much sense to me but then again it didn’t hurt to try.